 The path to becoming a medical assistant varies by state, but generally it requires the completion of a post-secondary certificate or diploma program and some type of certification.
+An associates degree in medical assisting is not required.
 There are a few different organizations that offer certification for medical assistants, and while each state may dictate which type is required, getting more than one can help improve employability.

 American Association of Medical Assistants – CMA

 One of the most common and widely-recognized certifications for medical assistants is available through the AAMA, the American Association of Medical Assistants.
 The Certified Medical Assistant (CMA) designation demonstrates that an individual has the knowledge and skills needed to work in this field.
 To achieve CMA certification, a candidate must pass the AAMA exam after having completed an education program accredited by either the Accrediting Bureau of Health Education Schools or the Commission on Accreditation of Allied Health Education Programs.